The sun is bright and the wind is fair, so it’s time to walk.

 Take time to take it all in!
 All the smells, jokes, people-watching pleasure, and opportunities that come to you are profit.
 They are experiences you didn’t have yesterday.
 Make notes on your calendar and consider whether it would be good to rebook right now!
 The world is small.
 There’s always a new inspiration, a new friend, your next potential partner, and of course, the sell… profit comes in many ways- don’t miss out on any of them.

 I’ve found that retirement is a time to do more than you possibly did while you were working!

 One day I overheard someone mention that they wondered how they ever had time to work a “real job”.
 I just laughed it off… until now!

-I love selling Avon.
-Mostly, I love helping people solve their most current issue with their skin and sometimes assist as they choose gift items or daily care products for family and friends.
+I love selling stuff.
+Mostly, I love helping people solve their most current issue, whether it’s a physical need or want or something less tangible.
 Since I love helping people, it stands to reason that the best part of my side gig is the face to face conversations and relationship building.

 When I decided to go back into direct sales, my friend asked…”Are you going to do whatever it takes to achieve (the incentive)?

 WHATEVER is a big word, folks!
 I know, better than some, that it takes fortitude to build a direct selling business to the scale from which we would love to earn.
 Replacing a salary takes work… and if you want to “retire” at the same time… one would be fooling oneself!